 Often teachers ask us how making can authentically connect literacy and language arts concepts.
 Tufts University’s Novel Engineering is answer!
 This is one of our favorite activities because it uses common recyclable materials, easy to access craft supplies, and encourages students to dive deeper into books and stories in order to create unique solutions for problems the characters are facing.
 With a focus on the literacy concepts, this is a fun way to bring engineering and simple machines into the classroom.

 Novel Engineering was designed by a group of educators and researchers from the Tufts University Center for Engineering Education and Outreach.
 Their team has assembled an authentic way to integrate the engineering design process with a clear focus on literacy outcomes.
-They have created a curated list of books to get teachers started and have also created a teacher planning guide to help you brainstorm learning outcomes and prepare your lesson.
+They have created a curated list of books to get teachers started and have also provided examples of what novel engineering looks like in a classroom to help you brainstorm learning outcomes and prepare your lesson.

 When we are working with students in a workshop setting we will often begin with commonly known fairy tale books and short picture book that we carefully curate for diverse representations.
 Some of our favorite diverse author/illustrators are Rachel Isadora, Duncan Tonatiuh, Carmen Tafolla, and Yuyi Morales.
 For more information about diverse fairy tales and picture books, check out our list of novel engineering fairy tale picture book and engineering problem examples and this list of multicultural fairy tale books.